Storage and Travel Bags for Scuba Gear

 In addition to regulator bags, you can find weight carry bags.
 These weight carry bags are designed to house all of your weights and typically have double-stitched straps to prevent tearing.

 If you do travel with your weights, you should consider having your own weight carry bag.
 That way your bag is not overweight and you don’t risk damaging your other equipment.
-Many dive resorts and shops do allow you to have free weight rentals so this may be something you can skip unless you do a lot of individual dives or shore diving.
+Many dive resorts and shops do allow you to have free weight rentals so this may be something you can skip unless you do a lot of individual dives or shore diving – What is Shore Diving? – Considerations for Shore Divers.

 Dry bags are another excellent option for people who are scuba diving.
 Dry bags allow you to keep important equipment like phones safe from the water.
 You can also keep things like your snacks and other items in your dry bag.
-There’s nothing worse than reaching for your phone or a granola bar on a dive boat to find that it has been drenched in seawater.
+There’s nothing worse than reaching for your phone (Waterproof Cell Phones and Scuba Diving) or a granola bar on a dive boat to find that it has been drenched in seawater.

 While you don’t need specialty bags, they can be useful to have to help you organize your gear.
 If you skip out on all of the specialty bags, you should still consider getting a dry bag.
 Having a dry bag is one of the best things you can have on a dive boat.